Canadian Mennonite University presents a number of annual lecture events, including:

 Wednesday, June 14, 2023 "Dignifying Story Angles: The Ethics of Representation Dilemma," a professional development event with Monika Maria Kalcsics.

-Unfortunately, This event has been canceled due to external factors our control.
+Unfortunately, This event has been canceled due to external factors beyond our control.

 We apologize for the inconvenience.